Topics for Quantum Theory

-The text books are for additional background and context.
+The text book is for additional background and context.

-position and momentum representation, states and operators (bra-ket notation), unitary transformations, Heisenberg equations of motion, uncertainty relation, pure states and mixtures, density matrix
+position and momentum representation, states and operators (bra-ket notation), unitary transformations, Heisenberg equation of motion, Ehrenfest theorem, Hellmann-Feynman theorem, uncertainty relation

 conservation laws, unitary and anti-unitary symmetries, parity, time-reversal, Kramers degeneracy, Galilean invariance

 - Fermions and bosons (S: 2.3, 7.2, 7.5)

 creation/annihilation operators, fermionic/bosonic Fock space, field operators, coherent states, Bogoliubov and Majorana quasiparticles in a superconductor